 The most popular train route is from London Paddington to Newquay which takes around 5 hours.

-Find out more information including train timetables and fares at on the trainline.com
+Find out more information including train timetables and fares on the trainline.com

 By bus